MayaPosch/Sarge/README.md

 It's also supported to supply multiple short options combined to Sarge, e.g.: `-hnklm`.
 Important here is that options which require a value to follow them have to always be at the end of such a chain.

-Providing a string without flag associated with them is at this point not supported.
+String without flag associated with them are made available using the `getTextArgument()` method after parsing.
+These arguments are only allowed to exist after the flags section.

 ## Compiling the test application ##